Tuesday, May 21, 2024

 I posted a comment on Rachel’s Academe Blog article, asking if, when having notable academic exchanges with members of the encampment, or when the two weeks of encampment seemed “way too short, with so much more learning and teaching and organizing to do…,” I wonder if at any time, did this historian, did this academic think: That’s enough.
 I’m finally going to do it.
 No more of this obstructive, abusive, unnecessary institutional inheritance.
 Time to quit my faculty job, open my own professional academic practice in history and start selling my higher education expertise to students who….
 Ha!
 Ha!
 Ya, right!
 Just try to earn a living providing HE services for credit toward recognized degree from without the HEI monopoly on HE.

 That’s not the model in which Rachel works.
 No academic works in such a profession.
 It’s fiction.
-The HEI model does not allow academics to practice HE as professionals do in law or medicine.
+The HEI model does not allow academics to practice HE as professionals practice law or medicine.
 It has built-in barriers that prevent academics from exercising their right earn a living by contributing to the HE social contract via a complex investment in career and community.
-Though a viable corrective for this rights violation and so much else that plagues the HEI model, PSA will remain a fiction so as long as there are people like Rachel who write rubbish like this and organizations like the AAUP who print it.
+Though a viable corrective for this rights violation and so much else that plagues the HEI model, PSA will remain a fiction so long as there are people like Rachel who write rubbish like this and organizations like the AAUP who print it.

 In comment, I said: Speaking to the (academic) historian, the (faculty) employee and the (human) being, you are aware of the authoritarian uses to which universities and colleges have been put across the globe, including recently in the case of the UWMPUPC or for nearly a century across the People’s Republic of China.
 So, why is it that you want to work for and to save the university?
 How would doing so help the UWMPUPC cause, in a way that doesn’t also help the authoritarian causes and uses of these institutions?
 To paraphrase a favorite comedian, Eddie Izzard, how does the UWMPUPC cause help or hinder a mass-murdering-fuckhead cause like that of the Chinese Communist Party?
 Under the direction of the UWMPUPC, would the new and improved institution continue to flex authoritarian power in a struggle with individuals?
 Go ahead, promise me that would not happen.
 We must try to see beyond the legacy of the HEI model.
 As academics, it is or duty to do so.

 Put another way, get your heads out of your collective asses!
 The obvious logical step is to remove the offending party to the social contract, especially when that party is an accident of history.
 But it seems the rest of the academy doesn't think this institutional disease has yet progressed enough to warrant excision, though the patient is clearly critical and the family deeply disturbed.
-We DO NOT NEED universities and colleges, and NEVER have NEEDED them.
+We DO NOT NEED universities and colleges, and NEVER NEEDED them.
 Unless you can see this, you are of no interest to me.

 The UWMPUPC managed to get several concessions from one of these abusive inheritances, notice please, not from the faculty, but from the institutional employer of faculty, who provide HE service to students, who…are you paying attention?
 This is fucking amusing: